Skip to content

 Moving files between ORCD Systems

-1. ssh to one of the ORCD systems and initiate the transfer from that system to the other.
+If you need to move files between ORCD systems you ssh to one of the ORCD systems and initiate the transfer from that system to the other.
 Once you are logged into one system the process is the same as if you were to transfer files to or from your own computer.
+For example to move a file from Satori to Engaging using scp you would first log into Satori and then use scp to transfer the file:

-Transferring files from Engaging to Satori
+Transferring files from Satori to Engaging

 Graphical Applications for File Transfer